6 Case Studies Proving You Should Outsource IT Development

 Slack: Outsourcing is a Choice of Early-Stage Startups

 Slack is a real-time office collaboration tool featuring chat rooms (channels) by topic, private groups, and direct messaging.
-Needless to say, that now this is one of the most popular tools for business communication with nearly 12 million daily users (as per 2020), and this number is expected to reach 79 million by 2025.
+Needless to say, now this is one of the most popular tools for business communication, with nearly 42 million daily active users.

 WhatsApp: Find the Expertise You Lack